jennyg/Projects/README.md

-I'm going to learn LISP!
+I'm going to learn Clojure!
 Or maybe use this to expand my Python samples repertoire.

 ========